Edge-coloring problems with forbidden patterns and planted colors: Introduction

-We prove here that $\Col\bigl(\structure{K}_3^{(1)}, \structure{K}_3^{(2)}\bigr)$ and more generally $\Col\bigl(\structure{K}_n^{(1)}, \dots,\structure{K}_n^{(r)}\bigr)$ are such examples for $n\geq 3$ and $r\geq 2$.
-This answers an open question from~\cite[Remark 4.19]{MadelaineMMSNP2}, where the former problem is called \textsc{Edge-No-Mono-Tri}, and also shows that~\Cref{thm:main-application} does not follow from the existing dichotomy result for vertex colorings.
-Our inexpressibility result in full generality is the following sufficient condition. \begin{restatable}{theorem}{separation} Let $\family E$ be a finite set of edge-colored graphs with the following properties: \begin{itemize} \item the class of $\family E$-free edge-colored graphs is closed under amalgamation over vertices, \item for every $K\geq 1$, there exists a graph $\structure{G}$ that does not admit an $\family E$-free coloring, and whose every $K$-element subgraph does. \end{itemize} Then there is no finite set $\family F$ of vertex-colored graphs such that $\Col(\family F)=\Col(\family E)$. \end{restatable} The second assumption in~\Cref{separation_gmsnp} is mild and is equivalent to saying that the class of $\family E$-free colorable graphs is not definable by a first-order sentence~\cite{Rossman}.
+The first assumption can be made without loss of generality, as for any class $\family E$ of edge-colored graphs, there exists $\family E'$ such that $\Col(\family E)=\Col(\family E')$ and such that the class of $\family E'$-free edge-colored graphs is closed under amalgamation over vertices.
+The second assumption in~\Cref{separation_gmsnp} is mild, as it is equivalent to saying that the class of $\family E$-free colorable graphs is not definable by a first-order sentence~\cite{Rossman}.
 This condition is clearly necessary to obtain a class that is definable in GMSNP and not in MMSNP, since any such coloring problem can be phrased with obstructions without using \emph{any} colors.

-Observe that the class of monochromatically-colored $\structure K_n$ with $r$ possible colors, for any $n\geq 3$ and $r\geq 2$, satisfies the assumptions of~\Cref{separation_gmsnp}.
-Indeed, it is clear that the amalgamation of two colored graphs over vertices does not introduce any new copy of $\structure K_n$.
-For the second assumption, \cite[Theorem 1.1]{RoedlSiggers} shows that there are any infinitely many critical graphs for monochromatic cliques.
+Note that this condition is decidable, which gives an algorithm for the question to decide whether a given GMSNP sentence corresponding to a graph edge-coloring problem is equivalent to an MMSNP sentence.